Ceyana Canoe Club

 • var. reaches of the Red Deer River

-The plan is to gather Friday evening, or whenever you show up.
-Then do day trips on the nearby reaches of the Red Deer river, these vary from about 14 to 20 kms.
-The river is consistently Class I with very little Class II water around gravel bars, some gravel bar chutes and the occasional large glacial erratic in the river.
+The plan is to gather Thursday or Friday evening.
+Then we do day trips on the nearby reaches of the Red Deer river, these vary from about 14 to 20 kms.
+The river is consistently Class I with very little easy Class II water around gravel bars, some gravel bar chutes and the occasional large glacial erratic in the river.

 We do cancel if it is ugly!
 Thunderstorms, big winds, major storm fronts in the forecast, high water >150 cms, etc. It is best to register so our leaders can send out timely instructions or cancellation!